tsubaki/UnityAssetCleaner/README.md

 if you want to remove resource only, you can use menu/window/delete unused assets/resource only.

+##Note

+Delete of judgment, to determine from dependence from BuildSettings and Resources.

 ##tips

 please use “menu/window/delete unused assets/cache clear” in some time.